yahoohung/loopback-graphql-server/README.md

 # Relay GraphQL Server for Loopback

-Combine the powers of Relay GraphQL with the backend of Loopback to automatically generate GraphQL endpoints based on Loopback Schema.
+Combine the powers of GraphQL with the backend of Loopback to automatically generate GraphQL endpoints based on Loopback Schema.

 ## Installation